Honda Trivia Quiz Questions With Answers

 A: He tuned cars and entered them in races.

-In 1937, with financing from his acquaintance Kato Shichirō, Honda founded Tōkai Seiki (Eastern Sea Precision Machine Company) to make what?
+, with financing from his acquaintance Kato Shichirō, Honda founded Tōkai Seiki (Eastern Sea Precision Machine Company) to make what?

 A: To make piston rings working out of the Art Shokai garage.